 - Don’t use infographics exclusively on Instagram.
 If you have a blog, embed them into related posts (reverse engineering this is a great way to create infographics) or turn them into Pinterest-friendly images to increase shareability.
-Here’s an example of several infographics used in an article.

 - Find someone that knows about using hashtags well.
 It ain’t me.